10 Questions You Need to Ask Before Buying Online Training

 “There’s a lot of fear surrounding pricing for online training because each customer is different, and providers don’t want to scare somebody away from what’s really more of an investment in safety, and sometimes not a small one.
 So that’s when we decided to make it our mission to lead the online training industry in pricing transparency.
 Because it’s all about earning trust, and if you’re secretive about the number one buying consideration—pricing—it’s a huge negative.”

 “To solve the problem, we immediately put actual pricing up on the website (imagine that, huh?) and created a simple tool to help folks understand the pricing model and get as close to an actual quote as possible.
-Then we built a calculator to express Return-On-Investment, to help buyers understand and explain the value of making the switch to online safety training.
+Then we built a calculator to express Return-On-Investment, to help buyers understand and explain the value of making the switch to safety training online.
 Both have a made a world of difference for us.
 So if you’re talking with a provider, be sure to ask about pricing and return on investment upfront.
 If you can’t get a straight answer, you won’t want to know how much it’ll actually cost your organization, and who wants to do business like that anyway.”